SEL - SIN

 • Korean Air, T’Way Air, and Asiana Airlines have the best carry-on weight allowance for direct flights from Seoul to Singapore.
 The total weight of carry-on luggage allowed on board the Economy Class cabins of these airlines shouldn’t exceed 22 lb.
 The dimensions vary from one airline to another.

-Top 5 airlines serving from Seoul to Singapore
+Reviews of the top 5 airlines flying from Seoul to Singapore

 See real verified KAYAK customer reviews for airlines flying from Seoul to Singapore.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.